TRON-Bioinformatics/tronflow-vcf-postprocessing/README.md

 for the same variant in a patient from multiple BAM files.
 These annotations are provided by VAFator (https://github.com/TRON-Bioinformatics/vafator).

+No technical annotations are performed if the parameter `--input_bams` is not passed.

 ## Functional annotations

 The functional annotations provide a biological context for every variant.
 Such as the overlapping genes or the effect